A holy place in Saltash, a holy place for Saltash, and a placeto encounter the holiness of God in Jesus Christ our Lord

 The church today still stands in the village of St Stephens, but with the population explosion that followed the opening to the Tamar road bridge in 1961 has caused the housing to catch up with it.
 It's long history has seen many changes in circumstances both in its worship and its service to the community.

-Today it ministers to the rapidly expanding area's of the town where new housing in Latchbrook and Pillmere have added to the developments of the 1960's and '70's, together turning this once rural parish into an increasingly suburban one.
-As the town grows so does the call on St Stephens for services of Baptism, Holy Matrimony and funerals, which we see as opportunities to engage with e community in which we are set.
+Today it ministers to the rapidly expanding area's of the town where new housing in Latchbrook and Pillmere have added to the developments of the 1960s and 1970s, together turning this once rural parish into an increasingly suburban one.
+As the town grows so does the call on St Stephens for services of Baptism, Holy Matrimony and funerals, which we see as opportunities to engage with the community in which we are set.

 The was a church in this parish as early as the 13th century and it stood on the same site as the present church.
 It is believed to have been consecrated in 1259.
 The earliest reference to the benefice is in 1278, and in 1288 the church was most highly rated in the deanery.